vishuchauhan27/Linux_priv_Scripts/README.md

-# Linux Privilege Escalation Tools
+# 🔒 Linux Privilege Escalation Tools

-## Overview
+## 📝 Overview

-This repository contains a collection of scripts and tools for Linux privilege escalation enumeration and analysis.
-Below are detailed descriptions of each tool, their purpose, usage, and how to interpret the results.
-The tools covered are:
+This repository includes a collection of powerful tools designed to aid in identifying potential privilege escalation vectors in Linux environments.
+Each tool serves a unique purpose, from system enumeration to real-time process monitoring, helping security professionals find misconfigurations that could lead to unauthorized access.

+### Included Tools:

 1. **linpeas.sh**
 2. **les.sh**